This Overlooked Medical Breakthrough Is Treating More Than 80 Diseases

 Everything you could want to know is here — and you can take that to the bank.

 The following was produced in partnership with our friends at Americord, a leader in the advancement of cord blood and tissue banking.
-Get a free info kit and an exclusive $250 discount code here.

 If you’re having a kid, you’ll have to decide at some point (preferably before the missus goes into labor) if you want to bank the kid’s cord blood.
 So, it would be good to have a little knowledge on the subject beyond your mother-in-law’s assurance that planting it under the old oak tree out back will bring Junior good fortune.